Tick

 Yes, foreign investors can qualify for a DSCR loan without a US credit history.
 HomeAbroad Loans focuses on the property’s income potential rather than your personal credit score, though a larger down payment (25%) is required to reduce the risk.

 Yes, at HomeAbroad Loans, a larger down payment can often lead to lower interest rates.
-By reducing the loan-to-value (LTV) ratio, you present less risk, allowing for more favorable loan terms.
+By reducing the loan-to-value (LTV) ratio, you present less risk, allowing for more favourable loan terms.

 Yes, HomeAbroad Loans provides DSCR loans for short-term rental properties.
 However, due to the potential income fluctuations, we may require a higher down payment to ensure stability.